 Resources

 • Journal articles.
 Journal articles are where academics (for example, your lecturer) publish their research.
 They are also known as research papers.
-An individual issue of a journal will contain several different articles written by lots of different authors.
-Journal articles are good to use for assignments as they are current and often peer-reviewed: checked by other experts in the field for accuracy and bias.
+Journal articles are good to use in your assignments as they are current and often peer-reviewed, which means they are checked by other experts in the field for accuracy and bias.

 • Databases.
 A database is an electronic collection of information which you can search for journal articles or subject specific information.
 Look at our Subject Guides to find out what databases to use for your subject.